Mandaris-LLC/react-native-navigation-full-circle/docs/screen-api.md

 ## setOnNavigatorEvent(callback)

 Set a handler for navigator events (like nav button press).
 This would normally go in your component constructor.
+Can not be used in conjuction with `addOnNavigatorEvent`.

 ```js
 // this.onNavigatorEvent will be our handler
 this.props.navigator.setOnNavigatorEvent(this.onNavigatorEvent.bind(this));
 ```

+## addOnNavigatorEvent(callback)

+Add a handler for navigator events (like nav button press).
+This would normally go in your component constructor.
+If you choose to use `addOnNavigatorEvent` instead of `setOnNavigatorEvent` you will be able to add multiple handlers.
+Bear in mind that you can't use both `addOnNavigatorEvent` and `setOnNavigatorEvent`.
+`addOnNavigatorEvent` returns a function, that once called will remove the registered handler.

 # Screen Visibility